bumptech/glide/README.md

 Follow the steps in the 'Build' section to setup the project and then:

 ```
-gradlew :samples:flickr:run
+./gradlew :samples:flickr:run
-gradlew :samples:giphy:run
+./gradlew :samples:giphy:run
-gradlew :samples:svg:run
+./gradlew :samples:svg:run
 ```

 Development
 -----------
 Follow the steps in the 'Build' section to setup the project and then edit the files however you wish.
 Intellij's [IDEA 14 early access build](http://confluence.jetbrains.com/display/IDEADEV/IDEA+14+EAP) cleanly imports both Glide's source and tests and is the recommended way to work with Glide.
 Earlier versions of intellij do not import the gradle project cleanly.
 Although Android Studio imports the source cleanly, it is not possible to run or debug the tests without manually modifying the tests' classpath.

-To open the project in Intellij 14 go to File > Open... > navigate to Glide's root directory > select settings.gradle.
+To open the project in Intellij 14:

+1. Go to File.
+2. Click on 'Open...'
+3. Navigate to Glide's root directory.
+4. Select settings.gradle.

 Getting Help
 ------------